MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 1. Physical layer and MAC layer are defined by [IEEE-802.15.4](https://standards.ieee.org/content/ieee-standards/en/standard/802_15_4-2015.html).
 Physical layer is responsible for radio management, including functions like modulating/demodulating, signal strength detecting, etc. MAC layer is in charges of one-hop communication.
 2. Network layer is responsible for message transmitting and receiving, device mantainance, routing , etc.
 3. Application Support Layer (APS), is in charges of end to end message transmitting.
 4. Application layer is left for user design.
 Each application instance is called an endpoint.
 A special endpoint, which is endpoint 0, is reserved for management functionalities.
+We also call this management functionalities model as Zigbee Device Object (ZDO).
-5. In APS layer and network layer, there are some security features.
+5. In APS layer and network layer, there are some security features which are used to protect the network from being hacked.

 ## 2. Physical Layer
 Zigbee works on ISM frequency.
 The channels are defined as below: